Costamilam/Alpha/README.md

 //Get fields specific to the request parameters, if the key does not exist, create it with null value Request::param('baz', 'bar', 'qux');

+//Get the request query string parameters Request::queryString();
+//Example
+//[
+//	  'foo' => 'Bar',
+//	  'baz' => 'true'
+//]

+//Get fields specific to the request query string parameters, if the key does not exist, create it with null value Request::queryString('baz', 'bar', 'qux');

 //Get the request body
 Request::body();